Preparing for retirement

 Most people don’t plan on working forever.
 And many who do, won’t be able to due to the frailty that comes with age.

 So by choice or by necessity, at some stage most of us will need an income that is not linked to a job.

-The age that most of us will have to wait till before receiving the Age Pension is 70 years old.
-If we want or need to stop working before that, we’ll need something other than the Age Pension.
+The age that most of us will have to wait for before receiving the Age Pension is 70 years old.
+If we want, or need, to stop working before that, we’ll need something other than the Age Pension.